 Rapid Bay is about an hour and a half south of Adelaide on the Fleurieu Peninsula.
 It’s a lovely drive that takes you past the Myponga Reservoir, Second Valley and into Yankalilla.
-Both are worth looking around.
+All are worth looking around if you have time.

 Disclosure: Please note that some of the links included in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.

 On your way to Rapid Bay, you’ll pass the HMAS Hobart lookout.
 It has great views of the coast and information about the HMAS Hobart.
 The Hobart was sunk in Yankalilla Bay in 2002 to create a dive site.
 The wreck lies about 8 kilometres offshore and you need a permit to dive there.

 When you arrive at the Rapid Bay Jetty you notice a couple of things.
 The first is the abundance of car parking.
 Even if it is a busy day or if you are towing something, you should find room on the waterfront.
 The next thing you notice is that there are two jetties.

 Rapid Bay Jetty – the old & the new

 BHP built the original jetty in the 1940s to support a limestone quarry.
 It was nearly 500m long and had a T section at the end where ships could dock.
 The quarry stopped operating in 1991 and the jetty became a popular dive spot.

 In 2004 a storm damaged the jetty and it closed to the public.
 In 2009, a new 240 metre long jetty opened 50 metres north of the old jetty.